cbstodd/colinstodd-com-jekyll/_posts/code/2020-03-11-generate-sh1-keys-on-macos.md

 <div id="add-ssh-to-github"></div>

 <i class="fad fa-key text-green" alt="Adding your new SSH Key to GitHub" title="Adding your new SSH key to GitHub" style="font-size:3em;"></i>

 <h3 class="text-green">
-Adding Your New SSH Key To Your GitHub Account <a href="https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank" rel="noopener">[^1]</a>
+Adding Your New SSH Key To Your GitHub Account
 </h3>

-1. Copy the SSH key to your clipboard.
+1. Copy the SSH key to your clipboard [^1].

     If your SSH key file has a different name than the example code, modify the filename to match your current setup.
 When copying your key, don't add any newlines or whitespace.
     ```bash